pvdabeel/prolog/Documentation/FEATURES.md

 pluggable fixup registry (`Source/Domain/Gentoo/Exceptions/`).
 Every recovery is logged and reported in the build summary -- never silent.

-**Native @preserved-rebuild and haskell-updater.**
+**Native ABI rebuild and haskell-updater.**
-Sub-slot (`:=`) ABI changes trigger same-version rebuilds of installed reverse dependencies as part of the plan.
+Sub-slot (`:=`) ABI changes trigger same-version rebuilds of installed reverse dependencies as part of the plan (`config:subslot_rebuild/1`).
+The `@preserved-rebuild` computed set separately targets consumers of libraries kept only by FEATURES=preserve-libs (Portage `PreservedLibraryConsumerSet`).
 GHC ABI-hash and OCaml/findlib breakage -- invisible to sub-slots -- are detected from their compiler failure signatures and repaired mid-build by rebuilding the broken packages before retrying the failed phase, where traditional emerge fails and defers to a manual haskell-updater run (or, for OCaml, to the user).

+**Computed package sets.**
+VDB/tree-derived sets mirror Portage `sets.conf` classes — including
+`@security` (GLSA), `@preserved-rebuild`, `@changed-deps`, `@installed`, `@live-rebuild`, `@changed-subslot`, and related names — via `sets:expand/2`.

 **Collision deconfliction.**
 Merge-time file collisions caused by missing blocker atoms are recognised and